ipvdre/keymaker/README.md

 - All Cisco devices: `ansible cisco_ios:cisco_nxos:cisco_iosxe -m ping`
 - Specific location: `ansible newyork -m ping`

-## Adding New Devices

-To add new devices, run the `./add_device.sh` script and follow the prompts.
-The script will:
-- Add the device to the proper location group
-- Categorize it by device type (firewall, router, switch)
-- Categorize it by OS type
-- Set up secure credential storage
-- Test connectivity

 ## Security Notes

 - All credentials are stored in individual encrypted vault files